Uppsala University Exchange

 You may enroll for courses taught in Swedish if you possess enough Swedish language skills and if places are available.
 Availability for those course is posted after the national admission process is completed.

 Note: You should consult with your UO academic advisor before submitting your course enrollment to Uppsala University.
+There is no add/drop week at Uppsala.
+The course proposal you submit as part of the host university's application is final.

 UO students: please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.